 Show all 9 images

 As long as the Oberalp Pass is still closed to car traffic, we take the first train to the top of the pass.
-At the end of April at the beginning of May, we can even be at the starting point earlier by car.
-At the lighthouse it starts right away and we are certainly not the only ones on the way in the lower part.
-As soon as we reach the small valley of Puoza, we leave the much-travelled ascent track to the Pazolastock.
-We now follow the Mulde in a westerly direction, where we rarely meet other ski tourers.
-The terrain is clear, we look for the best route in the hilly terrain and already imagine where we will leave our tracks in the still untouched snow.
-The anticipation is growing.
-Arriving at the signpost of the Pazolalücke, we are rewarded with an impressive deep view of Andermatt.
-However, we do not stay long, because for the Znüni-Kafi we want to go to the restaurant at the top of the pass.
+At the end of April and beginning of May, we can even get to the starting point earlier by car.
+We set off straight away from the lighthouse and are certainly not the only ones on the lower section.
+As soon as we reach the small Puozas valley, however, we leave the much-travelled ascent track to the Pazolastock.
+We now follow the hollow in a westerly direction, where we rarely meet other ski tourers.
+The terrain is clear, we look for the best route in the hilly terrain and imagine where we will leave our tracks in the still untouched snow.
+The anticipation grows.
+When we reach the signpost for the Pazolalücke, we are rewarded with an impressive view of Andermatt.
+However, we don't stay long, as we want to go to the restaurant at the top of the pass for a snack.

 The descent along the ascent track?
-Short but chocolate.
+Short but like choclate!

 This content has been translated automatically.